 Working Papers

-Durables and Size-dependence in the Marginal Propensity to Spend (with Martin Beraja)
+Durables and the Marginal Propensity to Spend (with Martin Beraja)

 Revise & Resubmit at American Economic Review